• Skip to primary navigation

 • Mead

-• Sprouting
+• Sauerkraut

-• Shop
+• Sauerkraut

 How to Make Kefir

-How to make Kefir
+How to Make Homemade Milk Kefir

-Kefir is a cultured milk drink that after fermentation acquires a wonderful sour, and sometimes effervescent, taste.
-This tanginess brings a whole new flavor to smoothies, lassis, and other drinks just as you would use yogurt or regular milk.
+Kefir is a cultured milk drink that, after fermentation, acquires a wonderful sour and sometimes effervescent taste.
+This tanginess brings a whole new flavor to smoothies, lassis, and other drinks, just as you would use yogurt or regular milk.

 What are the health benefits of drinking Kefir?